Qingdao Metro: Substantial Construction (2008–Present)

 In September 2008, the "Qingdao Urban Rapid Transit Construction Plan"—which included Lines 1, 2, and 3—was submitted to the National Development and Reform Commission (NDRC) for approval.
 In December, the Ministry of Environmental Protection issued a document (No. 85 [2009]) approving the environmental impact report, and the NDRC's expert review approved the construction plan.
 This marked the official start of preliminary work on the new metro test section, with its scope initially defined.

 On February 20, 2009, the construction of a new metro test section, which included one station, Hexi Station (now called Metro Building) and one section of track from Hexi Station to Bao'er Station (now called Changsha Road), was confirmed.
 In April, a review meeting was held for the "Qingdao Urban Rapid Transit Construction Plan (2009-2016)," which resulted in the adjustment of the plan to focus only on Lines 2 and 3.
 The first phase of Line 2 and Line 3 were scheduled for construction in two phases from 2010 to 2016, with a total length of 54.7 km and 46 stations.

 On June 26, 2009, construction of the test section began.
 On November 30, a groundbreaking ceremony for the Qingdao Metro was held at Metro Building Station.
 During the construction of Line 3, various challenges such as geological issues and relocation difficulties caused delays.
 The first section of Line 3 opened December 16, 2015.

 Short-term plan

-Phase 2 construction plan

-The Phase 2 construction plan (2013-2021) of Qingdao Metro was approved by National Development and Reform Commission in April 2016.

-More transfer stations such as Taidong station and Liaoyang East Road station will be built, providing the citizens with more choices in transportation.